HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/State Management/References Store.md

 - [package-lock.json](file://package-lock.json#L6467-L6509)

 ## Conclusion
-The Maya Platform frontend application has successfully integrated Pinia as its state management solution, with proper initialization in the main application file and the necessary dependencies installed.
+The MayaWork frontend application has successfully integrated Pinia as its state management solution, with proper initialization in the main application file and the necessary dependencies installed.
 However, the specific reference data stores mentioned in the documentation objective (`refsStore` and `customersStore`) do not exist in the current codebase.

 This discrepancy suggests several possibilities:
 1. The stores may be planned but not yet implemented